osg-htc/docs/docs/data/stashcache/run-stashcache-container.md

              opensciencegrid/stash-cache:stable

 !!! note
-    Under this configuration the `<HOST PARTITION>` is not used to store the files rather to store symlinks to the files in `/partition1` and `/partition2`
+    Under this configuration the `<HOST PARTITION>` is not used to store the files.
+    Instead, the host partition stores symlinks to the files in `/partition1` and `/partition2`.

 !!! warning
     For over 100 TB of assigned space we highly encourage to use this setup and mount `<HOST PARTITION>` in solid state disks or NVME.